asavinov/lambdo/README.md

-# Lambdo: Feature engineering and machine learning - together at last!
+# Feature engineering and machine learning: together at last!

 ## What is Lambdo